setrar/dsp/README.md

 In summary, signal processing is a specialized area within the broader field of data processing, specifically focusing on the processing and analysis of signals to extract useful information or achieve specific objectives.

-#### :cat: is it worth learning microelectronics when getting into DSP?
+#### :cat: Is it worth learning microelectronics when getting into DSP?

 Yes, learning microelectronics can be highly beneficial when getting into Digital Signal Processing (DSP).
 Here's why: